Saturday, July 24, 2021

-The Hoodlum, Space Marine and Veteran all have the exact same issue.
-They have firearms which are wildly different than anything else in B/X or AD&D. The original DMG features guns, but the rules are wildly unbalanced and totally wrong for a budding or growing characters.
+The Hoodlum, Space Marine, and Veteran all have the exact same issue.
+They have firearms that are wildly different than anything else in B/X or AD&D. The original DMG features guns, but the rules are wildly unbalanced and totally wrong for budding or growing characters.
 They also presuppose ownership of Boot Hill and a familiarity with those rules.

 One way to address this is to control what the gun does.

-When used as a pointy or blunt weapon, rifles and shotguns should do 1d6 points of damage and pistol whip should be like a punch with a +1 for having a chunk of steel in your hands.
-We are still right inline with standard melee weapons, except for the pistol which is about as useful as brick in melee.
+When used as a pointy or blunt weapon, rifles and shotguns should do 1d6 points of damage, and pistol whip should be like a punch with a +1 for having a chunk of steel in your hands.
+We are still right in line with standard melee weapons, except for the pistol which is about as useful as a brick in melee.

 Tracking ammo is a beast so it really shouldn't be done.
 A soldier might be carrying up to 20 pounds of bullets, maybe more or less.
 That's like 150-300 shots.
 With prudence, a character should be able to wipe out a 75-150 Hit Dice worth of critters.
 That should land them in Class Title territory.

 To address ammo constraints, I would use the rule that if the player rolls a 1 they need to reload before they can shoot again.